Who is China Spree Travel?

-We recommend USD$8 per traveler per day to cover all tour guides, bus drivers, porters and maids at hotel and restaurants.
-The detailed information about gratuity will be available to you in the final travel documents.
+We recommend USD$10 per traveler per day to cover all tour guides, bus drivers, and porters.
+The detailed information about gratuities will be available to you in the final travel documents.
 This gratuity guideline is introduced solely for the convenience of our travelers so you can include it in your total travel budget.
 Of course, whether you tip, and how much, is always at your own discretion.

 Do I need any inoculations or medical attention prior to going to China, or Tibet?

 No inoculation is mandatory for your China travel.
 However, we remind you that traveling in China does require certain precautions.
 Most seasoned travelers get immunized for Hepatitis A&B and Tetanus.
 Note we are not in the position to tell you that you should or should not take certain inoculations.
 We, therefore, highly recommend that you consult your family doctor to verify your particular needs, or contact your local Travel Clinic for their professional advice.
 You can locate a Travel Clinic in your area by a Google search using keyword "Travel Clinic" or look at your local Yellow Pages.
 Some shots need to be taken well in advance.
 For the latest overseas travel health information, please contact the Center for Disease Control and Prevention (CDC) by visiting www.cdc.gov/travel or by calling toll-free 1-888-232-3228.

 If you take prescription medication, be sure to bring enough to last the entire trip.
 Keep these medications with you and do not pack them in checked baggage.